 Tom had other ideas, however, on how to handle the estate.
 Tom thought that Brian was foolish with his money and would simply spend everything he received from the trust.
 As a result, Tom decided not to distribute any assets to Brian.
 Tom also did not want to sell the apartment buildings.
 Instead, he wanted to continue managing them as his father had and receive the income.

 Tom did disclose his plan to Brian.
 Tom also refused to provide Brian with any financial information (other than the appraisals).
 Instead, Tom sent $1,000 per month to Brian and told him that was all he was going to receive from the trust.
 Tom also told Brian that if he hired a lawyer or attempted to challenge anything, then Brian would be disinherited and receive nothing further from the trust.

 Brian was frustrated but also afraid to lose his trust share.
 He believed his brother’s threat of being disinherited.
 Brian never received an accounting or any financial reports, and did not know how to obtain them.

 It appears that Tom intentionally decided to withhold Brian’s share of the trust and prevent him from ever receiving his $4 million.

-What can Brian do to force a distribution of his inheritance?
+If trust funds have been misappropriated, what can Brian, the trustee, do to force a distribution of his inheritance?
 Here are his options:

 - File for removal of trustee.
 File a petition with the California probate court asking the court to remove Tom as the trustee.